How They Work and Why You Should (or Shouldn’t) Convert Your Spa

 Unfortunately, that’s not exactly how a saltwater hot tub works.
 While there is salt in spa water, the whole idea behind it is less about minerals and more about chemistry.
 Inside each saltwater hot tub (or pool, for that matter) is a salt water converter, a system that changes the salty water into a chemical that keeps your water clean and sanitary.

 The good news is that you don’t need to purchase a brand new “salt water spa.”
 You can convert your existing tub to salt without even hiring a service technician!
-Before you run out and purchase a new salt system and switch your spa over to salt, read more about how it all works and the pros and cons of salt water hot tubs.
+Before you run out and purchase a new salt system and switch your spa over to salt, read more about how it all works and salt water hot tubs pros and cons.

 How a Saltwater Spa System Works